sysdream/chashell/README.md

 ## Debugging

-For more verbose messages, add *TAGS=debug* at the end of the make command.
+For more verbose messages, add `TAGS=debug` at the end of the make command.

 ## To Do

 * Implement asymmetric cryptography ([Curve25519](https://en.wikipedia.org/wiki/Curve25519), [XSalsa20](https://en.wikipedia.org/wiki/Salsa20) and [Poly1305](https://en.wikipedia.org/wiki/Poly1305))
 * Retrieve the host name using the `InfoPacket` message.
-* Create a *proxy/relay* tool in order to tunnel TCP/UDP streams.
-(Meterpreter over DNS !)
+* Create a *proxy/relay* tool in order to tunnel TCP/UDP streams (Meterpreter over DNS !).
+* Better error handling.
+* Get rid of dependencies.

 ## Credits